-- Bookkeeping records can be kept on ledger paper, in a manual cash disbursements journal, in computer spreadsheets or accounting software. - The books should be posted for each separate fiscal year Nov.
+- Bookkeeping records can be kept electronically in computer spreadsheets or accounting software. - The books should be posted for each separate fiscal year Nov.
 1 to Oct.
 31, or the interest group's established fiscal year. - The absolute minimum requirement is to keep the monthly bank statements neat and organized with cancelled cheques attached to the statement.
 If a passbook is kept for some bank accounts, it should be updated regularly. - Some IGs with larger budgets have engaged outside accountants to prepare their accounting records and produce an annual financial statement.
 The cost for this service will vary. - The simplest way to post the books is to record the transactions from the bank statements into some form of cash receipts and disbursements journal or spreadsheet.
 This can be done every few months or even once a year.
 Although, the executive committee will likely want to know where money has been spent more often than once per year.

-- Once the banking activity has been transcribed onto the receipts and disbursements ledger, it's easy to periodically add up the columns to give a picture of how much money has been received and what categories it has been spent on. - Receipts for expenditures should be kept neat and organized, either into the month spent or by category. - Term deposits and GICs can be invested for a duration most suitable to the chapter or interest group activities.
-We recommend that investments be held in conservative, good quality instruments, avoiding high-risk investments. - Final copy of receipts and disbursements ledger should be sent to home office soon after the year end or upon request.
+Once the banking activity has been transcribed onto the receipts and disbursements ledger, it's easy to periodically add up the columns to give a picture of how much money has been received and what categories it has been spent on. - Receipts for expenditures should be kept neat and organized, either into the month spent or by category. - Term deposits and GICs can be invested for a duration most suitable to the chapter or interest group activities.
+We recommend that investments be held in conservative, good quality instruments, avoiding high-risk investments.